 Dennis Nilsen was just 14 when he joined the Army, where he worked as a cook for 11 years.
 The three years of training at St. Omer Barracks in Aldershot were some of the happiest times of his life.
 Then, he joined the Metropolitan Police and moved to London.
 Soon, he began drinking and visiting gay clubs to have sexual encounters with men.
 Around this time, his birth father passed away.
 Nilsen then left the police force and worked in a call center in London.
 He also had many failed relationships in the course of his life.

 Talking about the show, David Tennant, who plays the serial killer on the show, told BBC, “Of the few people I met who had personally known him, one of the most frequent descriptions seems to be that he was actually rather boring.
 It certainly would seem that those who worked with him at the job office found him pleasant enough.
-Sometimes he would drone on a little, but there was certainly nothing extraordinary, apparently, about this man.”
+Sometimes, he would drone on a little, but there was certainly nothing extraordinary, apparently, about this man.”

 The killing sprees began in 1978, and a majority of his victims were homosexual or homeless men.
 He met many of them in pubs or bars in the vicinity of his house.
 His modus operandi was giving the men food and alcohol, after which he would strangle them with a ligature.
 If the victim was only rendered unconscious, Nilsen would drown him.
 The corpses would then be hidden in his house, and the killer would even interact with them quite normally as if the person were still alive.

 Following this, he would dispose of the body in different ways, including dismembering or burning it.
 Denis’ youngest victim was a 14-year-old boy named Stephen Holmes.
 In 1983, Dennis Nilsen was arrested by the police when a plumber found human remains blocking the drains.
-He operated out of two addresses over the course of the five years, and 1,000 pieces of flesh and bones were discovered.
+He operated out of two addresses over the five years, and 1,000 pieces of flesh and bones were discovered.
 Initially, he confessed to killing 15 people and later revised the figure to 12.

 Unfortunately, only a few of his victims were ever identified.
 He was convicted on six charges of murder and one count of attempted murder, for which he was sentenced to life behind bars.
 The judge even recommended that Nilsen should serve a minimum imprisonment term of 25 years.
 He was shifted from Full Sutton prison to York Hospital on May 10, 2018, where he passed away on May 12, 2018.